 Microsoft Online Services Bug Bounty Program

-Η Microsoft today announced it Microsoft Online Services Bug Bounty Program, which offers security researchers rewards for submitting points in the various online Services provided by Microsoft.
+Η Microsoft today announced it Microsoft Online Services Bug Bounty Program, which provides security researchers with rewards to submit vulnerabilities to the various on-line Services provided by Microsoft.
 The company pays for finding and submitting vulnerabilities with a minimum amount of 500 dollars rising depending on the impact of the vulnerability.

 Microsoft Online Services Bug Bounty Program Microsoft Online Services Bug Bounty Program Microsoft Online Services Bug Bounty Program Microsoft Online Services Bug Bounty Program